OctopyID/OctopyFramework/README.md

 ### GIT
   `git clone https://github.com/SupianIDz/OctopyFramework.git`

 If you find bugs, error or you want contribute to this project.
-Fell free to post an issue and pull request to make Octopy Framework better.
+Fell free to post an issue and pull request to make Octopy framework better.

 ## Security Vulnerabilities